NicholasJohnson9149/Advanced-lane-line-tracker/assignmnet_writeup.md

 ![alt text][image7]

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image8]
 ![alt text][image9]

+The two images show how I fit a 2nd order polynomial to the lines, the left image shows the 10 windows and their tracking of the lane lines on the wrapped image.
+By fitting f(y), rather than f(x), because the lane lines in the warped image are near vertical and may have the same x value for more than one y value I used `np.transpose` to cross check the curvature of the left and right lane markings to add more reliability.
+The ideas being that lane lines are effectively parallel so if one curve is calculated to be significantly different than the other there is an error and that calculation should be ignore.
+This is also where I checked that the lane markings are separated by approximately the right distance horizontally and that they are roughly parallel.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines 729 through 751 in my code in `lane_line_detection.py`.
-You can see how the  slide window template across the image from left to right and any overlapping values are summed together, creating the convolved signal.
+You can see how the  slide window  across the image from left to right and any overlapping values are summed together, creating the convolved signal.
 The peak of the convolved signal is where there was the highest overlap of pixels and the most likely position for the lane marker.

+The curve and the circle osculate touch as specific points and since the 2 curves have the same tangent and curvature at the point where they meet we can take the derivative of both the x and y coordinate to find the radius.
+We use the equation for a circle

+The radius of curvature of the curve at a particular point is defined as the radius of the approximating circle.
+This radius changes as we move along the curve.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 855 through 1002 in my code in `lane_line_detection.py` in the function `process_image()`.
 Here is an example of my result on a test image:

 ![alt text][image10]